Shenzhou 11

 Shenzhou 11 was a crewed spaceflight of the Shenzhou program of China, launched on 17 October 2016 (16 October UTC) from the Jiuquan Satellite Launch Center.
 It was China's sixth crewed space mission, at 33 days, it was the longest until the follow-up Shenzhou 12 mission which lasted 3 months.
 Two days after launch, it docked with the Tiangong-2 space laboratory, which had been launched on 15 September 2016.
 Shenzhou 11 was the first and only expedition and mission to Tiangong-2 in this portion of the Tiangong program.

 Crew

 The crew consisted of two taikonauts.
-Commander Jing celebrated his 50th birthday while in orbit.
+The mission selected two crew instead of three to extend supplies to increase mission length.
+Commander Jing Haipeng celebrated his 50th birthday while in orbit.